Benefits

 How it works

-For higher bandwidth requirements, you can request dedicated Global Gateway connections through the dashboard:- Log in to the dashboard and select a project
+For cross-region private network (VLAN) connectivity, or for higher bandwidth requirements, you can request dedicated Global Gateway connections through the dashboard:- Log in to the dashboard and select a project

 - Navigate to Interconnection > Global Gateway in the sidebar